festline/festline.github.io/_pages/roadmap.md

 All deadlines are 20:59 GMT+1 (London time).

 # Assignments
 Assignments are announced in the **#mlcourse_ai_news** channel in [ODS Slack team](https://opendatascience.slack.com/) (pinned items).
 Also, links to fresh assignments are provided in the Readme file of the [course repository](https://github.com/Yorko/mlcourse.ai) and on [mlcourse.ai/assignments](assignments).
-Deadlines are typically on Sundays, 20:59 CET.
+Deadlines are typically on Sundays, 20:59 GMT+1 (London time).
 Apart from that, you can practice with demo [assignments](assignments), don't confuse them with "real" ones.
 Rough plan for fall 2019 assignments is the following:
  - A1.
 Pandas and data analysis
  - A2.
 Decision trees, random forest, and gradient boosting.
 Beating a baseline in a competition (gradient boosting)
  - A3.
 Beating baselines in a competition (linear models)